Skip to main content

 • Moderate-Intensity Continuous Training (MICT) ∞ Activities like brisk walking, jogging, or cycling are excellent for improving cardiovascular health and can contribute to a caloric deficit, aiding in the reduction of overall body fat, including visceral fat.

 While all these forms of exercise are beneficial, they are acting as countermeasures to a continuous signal.
-They improve the body’s ability to manage the consequences of estrogen withdrawal, but they do not restore the original estrogen-mediated regulation of and inflammation.
+They improve the body’s ability to manage the consequences of estrogen withdrawal, but they do not restore the original estrogen-mediated regulation of fat storage and inflammation.

 Lifestyle interventions like targeted exercise and nutrition act as powerful countermeasures to the metabolic consequences of estrogen loss, directly improving insulin sensitivity and body composition.